L. Ganesan

+Early life

+L. Ganesan also called as LG was born at Kannathangudi East of Orathanadu taluk in Thanjavur district in Tamil Nadu as a son of Late Loganathan Kandapillai in a Kallar family.

+He was hailed as “Mozhipor Thalapathy” (linguistic war commander).

 Career

-He joined DMK in law school.
+Ganesan joined DMK in law school.
 He was also imprisoned under the MISA act.
 He was the chief of the Anti-Hindi Agitation in 1965.

 In December 2006, Marumalarchi Dravida Munnetra Kazhagam (MDMK) general secretary Vaiko "temporarily" relieved the party's presidium chairman L. Ganesan and deputy general secretary Gingee N. Ramachandran of all posts and responsibilities for indulging in "anti-party activities".

 In July 2008, he was expelled from the MDMK after voting against the UPA government.

 After his service for Chief Minister Karunanidhi, he broke ranks with Kalaignar and other DMK leaders, and along with Vaiko, Gingee Ramachandran, N. Kannappan and Nanjil Sampath, formed MDMK.

+Death

+Ganesan died in Thanjavur, Tamil Nadu on 4 January 2026, at the age of 91.